gfxfundamentals/webgl2-fundamentals/webgl/lessons/ko/webgl-2d-drawimage.md

       gl.bindVertexArray(vao);

       var textureUnit = 0;
-      // The the shader we're putting the texture on texture unit 0 gl.uniform1i(textureLocation, textureUnit);
+      // the shader we're putting the texture on texture unit 0 gl.uniform1i(textureLocation, textureUnit);

       // Bind the texture to texture unit 0